Location: St Eustatius

 $525 USD for the first month + $275 for each additional month

-*Place is confirmed with a $250 deposit
+*Place is confirmed with the first month deposit

 Accommodation in shared house, utility bills, internet, cable television & landline telephone, airport pick up / drop off.
 The fee is paid in cash each month, or upfront should you prefer.